-As the Authority moved into the 2023/24 financial year, it kept its financial position under constant review in light of the ongoing Coronavirus pandemic.
-However, evidence to date shows very little financial impact on the Authority directly and management are fully confident that it is a going concern for the foreseeable future and that we have adequate plans and reserves in place should the situation deteriorate again in the future.
+As the Authority moved into the 2024/25 financial year, it kept its financial position under constant review.
+Management are fully confident that it is a going concern for the foreseeable future and that we have adequate plans and reserves in place should the financial situation deteriorate again in the future.

-There have been no other significant changes to the Authority or its position since 31 March 2023.
+There have been no other significant changes to the Authority or its position since 31 March 2024.